Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 In Scranton, that climate reality intersects with an economy built on a rust-belt economy in transition, with new investment gradually replacing departed manufacturing jobs.
-The result for cost of living is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for cost of living is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $38K frames what's affordable — and what isn't.

 What Matters Most